 While much of the history of Italo Balbo’s historic trans-Atlantic flight and grandiose arrival to Chicago’s 1933 Century of Progress is covered in extensive detail in and around excellent Chicago-centric web resources, I would like to encourage you, dear readers, to go exploring—away from your computer and phone screens!

 Balbo’s column is just south of Soldier Field near Burnham Harbor.
+We briefly glimpse it on the Chicago Highlights Detour 101 Bus Tour.
 But there is an even more peculiar gift than the twenty century year-old Ostian column that Il Duce & Balbo gifted to Chicago a year later in 1934 and dedicated “via satellite shortwave radio(!)” to throngs of Italian-American Chicagoans in their Sunday finery.
 The great Sioux Nation Chief Blackhorn, who was on site at the World Fair when Gen. Balbo landed, crowned him honorary “Chief Flying Eagle.”
 I have to believe this headdress exists somewhere deep in the basement of some institution or private collection.
 Any ideas, Chicago Detours fans?

 — Nick Fraccaro, Tour Guide